thakurcoderz/MySQL-Agent/README.md

   - "What about the orders table?"
 - This enables seamless, context-rich database exploration.

 No special configuration is needed—just ask your questions as you would in a real conversation!

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Disclaimer

+This tool is designed for database exploration and querying.
+It enforces strict safety measures to prevent destructive operations.
+Always ensure you have proper backups of your database before using any database tools.